Randulf-Saidov/fx-50FH-II-fx-3650P-II-Programs/Generalized Secant Method for Systems of Two Equations in Two Unknowns/README.md

 ## Instructions

 - Insert the functions $f(x,y)$ and $g(x,y)$ in the specific spots for solving the systems of the two equations $f(x,y)=0$ and $g(x,y)=0$.
-- Input the coordinates of three points in terms of $a+bi$ such that
+- Input the coordinates of three different points in terms of $a+bi$ such that

 $$
 F(X)=